 Performing a Drive Reversal costs two Drive Gauge Stocks.

 Street Fighter 6’s Drive Gauge System is a pretty major overhaul to what we had before and it involves a whole new level of meter management.
 Burnout can drastically harm your ability to fight during a round, so you want to avoid it at all costs and really use these attacks when they will be most useful.
-Even if you miss you will still use up Stocks in your Drive Gauge meter, when in fights in the Fighting Ground.
+If you want to find the character for you when using this system, our Street Fighter 6 tier list has the rankings of all the characters.